derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-22/12/2025 16:24:50 : 3 Database Admins walked into a NoSQL bar.
+23/12/2025 16:25:54 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Child: Dad, why does the sun rise in the east and set in the west?
-Dad: Son, it's working, don't touch it.
+Why do Java programmers have to wear glasses?
+Because they don't see sharp.
 <!-- replace-with-joke ends -->